 Optional: Configure which index template file to load.
 For this example, the default

 filebeat.template.jsoninstalled by the Filebeat package is used.
-If you want to learn more about specifying a different template, see Configuring Template Loading.
+If you want to learn more about specifying a different template, check Configuring Template Loading.

 sudo /etc/init.d/filebeat start

 Load the Kibana index pattern on your Elasticsearch cluster according to the instructions.
-You’ll use the same cluster endpoint in Elastic Cloud that you used earlier and authenticate with the same credentials.
+You’ll use the same cluster endpoint in Elasticsearch Service that you used earlier and authenticate with the same credentials.

 ./scripts/import_dashboards -only-index -es https://mycluster.us-east-1.aws.found.io:9243 -user filebeat_internal -pass xxxxxxxxxxxxxxxxxx

-Open Kibana on Elastic Cloud and select the
+Open Kibana in Elasticsearch Service and select the

 filebeat-*index pattern in Kibana to explore Filebeat events: